llloret/osmid/README.md

 	- channel_pressure: Body is (int32)channel, (int32)value
 	- poly_pressure: Body is (int32)channel, (int32)note, (int32)value
 	- program_change: Body is (int32)channel, (int32)program number
  	- clock: Body is empty
 	- start: Body is empty
 	- stop: Body is empty
 	- continue: Body is empty
 	- active_sense: Body is empty
-    - log_level: Body is (int32)log_level
+	- log_level: Body is (int32)log_level.
+Value from 0 to 6.
+The smaller the number the more verbose the output.
-    - log_to_osc: Body is (int32)enable
+	- log_to_osc: Body is (int32)enable.
+0 -> disable, 1 -> enable

 ## TODO
 * Installers